-In this post from Writers Write, your one-stop writing resource, we share 10 things William Faulkner had to say about writing.
+In this post, we share 10 things William Faulkner had to say about writing.

 William Faulkner was an American writer and Nobel Prize laureate.
-Born 25 September 1897 (died 6 July 1962), he is considered to be one of the most important writers of Southern literature in the United States.
+He was born 25 September 1897, and died 6 July 1962.
+He is considered to be one of the most important writers of Southern literature in the United States.

 His novels include the titles The Sound and the Fury and As I Lay Dying.
 He was awarded the 1949 Nobel Prize in Literature.
 A Fable, and his last novel The Reivers, won the Pulitzer Prize for Fiction.